nigarixx/Learning-C/README.md

 15.c - Sum of the three given integers.
 However, if any of the values is in the range 10..20 inclusive then that value counts as 0, except 13 and 17.

+16.c - Storing elements in an array.

+17.c - n number of values in an array and displaying it in reverse order.